 To climb, you’ll not only need the best bosun’s chair or harness.
 You will also need a mast climbing system, complete with ascenders and rope.

 This hand ascender is designed for use primarily in the rock climbing world, but it has multiple applications, like rigging, mast climbing and commercial purposes.

 It works by gripping the rope via sharp teeth that release as you climb, but lock in place when you want to stop.
 It has a maximum load capacity of 688 lbs and is constructed from aluminum alloy.

 The rubber grip helps to keep you in control, and the thumb release lets you operate the ascender efficiently.

-- STAYS PUT: Strong chin strap (more than 50 daN) limits the risk of losing the helmet during a fall.
+- Excellent protection for work at height: shock absorption achieved through deformation of the outer shell. strong chinstrap (greater than 50 daN) limits the risk of losing the helmet during a fall

 When going aloft, it is always a sensible option to wear protective headgear.